-Cummings Properties continually identifies energy saving opportunities and undertakes energy efficiency projects throughout our portfolio, resulting in direct cost savings for our clients.
+At Cummings Properties, we continually identify energy saving opportunities and undertake energy efficiency projects throughout our portfolio, resulting in direct cost savings for our clients.

 In the interest of both social and fiscal responsibility, we employ several "green" business practices, which are coordinated by a full-time energy manager.

 Clients can feel good that Cummings' nearly three megawatts of solar photovoltaic installations provide clean, renewable energy that directly powers a portion of common area and shared mechanical loads at several of the largest buildings in our portfolio.